loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 const f = (x => x +1);
 ```

-The second syntax is closer to Scala syntax, and is nice when you need to pass a function argument to another function.
+The second syntax is closer to Scala, and is nice when you need to pass a function argument to another function.

 ### Classes

-Since ES6, it is possible to defines classes in Javascript.
+Since ES6, it is possible to define classes in JavaScript.

 ```javascript
 class Point {